WARBL not detected.

 The pressure sensor will normally be calibrated at startup, meaning that the pressure when you plug in the device will be used as a basepoint for determining the pressure level at which sound will be triggered.
 This is desirable if you are using breath to control the instrument.
 If you are using a bag with this setting, you will want to squeeze the bag when you plug WARBL in to "tell" it the pressure at which you want notes to begin playing.
 Alternatively, you can select Learn or enter pressure to use a different pressure.
 This is usually preferable if you are using a bag instead of breath, and you want to trigger notes at a higher pressure.
 You can squeeze the bag at the pressure that you would like to use for initial triggering of sound and then click Learn, which will cause WARBL to use the current pressure (as with all settings, you can save this pressure by saving the settings for the current instrument).
 After clicking Learn, the pressure input cell will flash green and the learned pressure will be displayed.
 You can also enter the desired pressure manually if you prefer.
 Simply type in a pressure between 0.0 and 24.0 (inches water) and hit return or enter.
 The input cell will momentarily turn green to indicate that the pressure setting was sent to WARBL.

 WARBL mimics open-tone hole instruments by sensing the distance of your fingers from the holes and using this information to bend notes downward.
 It can detect your fingers a maximum of about 1 cm (~1/2") from the holes.
-You can reduce this distance using the slider if you don't want to have to remove your fingers as far from the holes to turn off the pitch bend.
-The downside is that you'll have less precision in bending notes.

 You can choose 1.
 Slide and vibrato, 2.
 Vibrato only, or 3.
 No pitch bend, or 4.
 Legato slide/vibrato.
 The way slide works is that lowering the finger over the highest uncovered hole will gradually flatten the current note down to the next lower note on the scale, much like on a real instrument.
 This can also allow you to approximate "half-holing" accidentals.
 Because of the nature of note transitions in MIDI, sliding between notes can sometimes result in a slight "popping" sound when the new note is triggered.
 This is quite apparent with some sounds like whistles and less so with other sounds like reed instruments.
 Whether you choose to use slide may depend partly on the MIDI host and sounds that you're using.
 The normal slide feature is limited to a maximum of 2 semitones before a different MIDI note is triggered.

 The 4.
-Legato slide/vibrato feature is different from the normal slide in that it allows you to slide seamlessly over a range of more than 2 semitones.
-The sliding range is determined by the MIDI bend range (semitones) setting in the Advanced Pitch Bend Settings panel.
-For proper slide and vibrato results, the pitch bend range in the MIDI app or host that you are using must be set to the same number of semitones.
+Legato slide/vibrato feature is different from the normal slide in that it allows you to slide seamlessly over a range of more than 2 semitones without triggering a new MIDI note.
+The sliding range is determined by the MIDI bend range (semitones) setting at the top of the Configuration Tool and the Legato slide limit (semitones) setting in the Advanced Pitch Bend Settings panel.
+For proper slide and vibrato results, the pitch bend range in the MIDI app or host that you are using must be set to the same number of semitones as the MIDI bend range (semitones) setting.
+The Legato slide/vibrato feature also uses additional holes as "slide holes": Rather than using only the highest uncovered hole, it uses any hole that would normally cause a new note to be triggered if it was covered.

 With vibrato, lowering fingers over any open holes (other than the "slide" hole, if you also have slide turned on) will gradually flatten the note down to the selected maximum vibrato depth.
 The pitch bend contributed by each hole is cumulative, meaning that lowering fingers over multiple holes simultaneously will flatten the note more than lowering just one finger.
 This gives control over the amount of vibrato, and can be used to simulate sliding even when "slide" isn't turned on.
 If a finger is covering a hole when a note is triggered and subsequently lifting that finger doesn't cause a different note to be triggered, then that finger will be available to use for vibrato.
 However, to enable that finger, you first must remove it completely, past where WARBL can first detect it.
 This is to prevent problems with closed fingering patterns.
 As an example of how this works, if you trigger a note, completely remove a finger (one that doesn't change the current note), and then place it back down, the resulting pitch will be lower than the originally triggered note because vibrato has been enabled.
 This is usually intuitive, but it's important to understand because in certain cases it might not be immediately apparent why the resulting pitch is lower than the original pitch.